ekm-nib/tech-docs/create-local-registry-using-docker-ubuntu.md

 location = "10.44.100.185:5000"
 insecure = true
 ```
-- Restart Podman in Linux and restart podman machine in Windows
+- Restart Podman in Linux
+- Restart podman machine in Windows

+### Now we are ready to use the registry